Blythe Adamson, PhD, MPH

 Infectious disease epidemiologist and economist accelerating the development of valuable drugs, vaccines, and public health policy

-Tools and skills: Coding in R, Python, C++, Stata, and more, I use methods including dynamic transmission modeling, Markov, decision trees, agent-based microsimulation, natural language processing, and machine learning for causal inference, forecasting, and decision-making.
+Tools and skills: Coding in R, Python, C++, Stata, and more.
+Methods include dynamic transmission modeling, Markov, decision trees, agent-based microsimulation, natural language processing, and machine learning for causal inference, forecasting, and decision-making.

 Training: PhD in pharmaceutical science and health economics at the University of Washington, advised by Professor Emeritus Louis Garrison.
 Masters in public health (MPH) in epidemiology, advised by Drs.
 James Kublin and Peter Gilbert at the University of Washington.
 Specialization in infectious disease prevention.